Glock: Third-generation models

 In 1998, the frame was further modified with an accessory rail (called the "Universal Glock rail") similar to a Picatinny rail to allow the mounting of laser sights, tactical lights, and other accessories.
-Thumb rests on both sides of the frame and finger grooves on the front strap were added.
+Thumb rests on both sides of the frame, and finger grooves were added to the front strap.
 Glock pistols with these upgrades are informally referred to as (early) "third-generation" models.
 Later third-generation models additionally featured a modified extractor that serves as a loaded chamber indicator, and the locking block was enlarged, along with the addition of an extra cross pin to aid the distribution of bolt thrust forces exerted by the locking block.
 This cross pin is known as the locking block pin and is located above the trigger pin.

 The polymer frames of third-generation models can be black, flat dark earth, or olive drab.
 Besides that, non-firing dummy pistols ("P" models) and non-firing dummy pistols with resetting triggers ("R" models) have a bright red frame, and Simunition-adapted practice pistols ("T" models) a bright blue frame for easy identification.

 In 2009, the Glock 22 RTF2 (Rough Textured Frame 2) (chambered in .40 S&W) was introduced.
-This pistol featured a new checkering texture around the grip and new scalloped (fish gill-shaped) serrations at the rear of the sides of the slide.
+This pistol featured new checkering on the grip and new scalloped (fish-gill-shaped) serrations on the sides of the slide.
 Many of the existing models became available in the RTF2 version, including the 17, 31, 32, 23, 21, and 19.
 Some of those did not have the fish gills.